Pete Zoccolillo: Personal life

 Zoccolillo's father, Al, coached the Iona Gaels baseball team.
 His mother, Terry, was a teacher.
 He met his wife, Denise, before his final year at Rutgers.

 In 2011, he was living in Randolph, New Jersey, working as a salesman for Enzo Clinical Labs and coaching youth baseball.
-In 2021, he was living in Mount Olive, New Jersey and was hired to coach the baseball team at Mount Olive High School.
+In 2021, he was living in Mount Olive Township, New Jersey and was hired to coach the baseball team at Mount Olive High School.